UHDanke/gd_docs/docs/bugs/move_trigger.md

 Stopping does not create an offset, however stopping after pausing makes the offset permanent.

 All other triggers with move functionality (rotate, scale, keyframe, etc) do not share this issue.

+The reason this happens is that movements are optimized for decorative objects - they only move every frame rather than every tick.
+Pause fails to take this into account hence the offset.

+If the deco object is targeted by adv follow / rotate / scale / other triggers that work on obj then the deco object will no longer be optimized and move every tick instead.